 In 2011, The Friends of Newton County Miracle League, Inc. was formed to serve as the nonprofit fundraising arm for the Miracle League Complex.
 Once completed, the Miracle League Complex will be managed and operated by the Newton County Recreation Commission.

 Groundbreaking Ceremonies for the Miracle League Complex were held at City Pond Park on August 21, 2012.
 Construction began on September 17, 2012, with “Opening Day which happened on April 25, 2015!”

 Are you interested in playing in the Miracle League ….or volunteering to coach or be a “Buddy” to a player?
 We’d love to have you!
-To Register Click on Registration Tab and to Volunteer or Coach, please click on the “Volunteer Needed Tab” located on the Home page on the bottom Right Hand Side of the Page or call 770-786-4373, ex.
-50.
+To Register Click on the Baseball Registration Tab and to Volunteer or Coach, please click on the “Volunteer Needed Tab” located on the Home page centered at the Bottom of the Page or call 770-786-4373, ex.
+1050.